vuestorefront/storefront-api/docs/guide/modules/introduction.md

 ```

 **Please note:** You don't have to implement all the methods.
-If your module is adding some graphql entities - please feel free to implement `initGraphql` and leave the other functions un-implemented.
+If your module adds some graphql entities, please feel free to implement `initGraphql` and leave the other functions un-implemented.

-## How the default module structure looks like?
+## What does the default module structure look like?

-There is no required module structure, however typically the modules consist the following folder structure ([example](https://github.com/DivanteLtd/storefront-api/tree/develop/src/modules/template-module)):
+There is no required module structure.
+However, modules typically contain the following folder structure ([example](https://github.com/DivanteLtd/storefront-api/tree/develop/src/modules/template-module)):

 ```bash
 |____graphql                        # graphql resolvers and schema